MicrosoftDocs/azure-devops-docs/docs/boards/sprints/assign-work-sprint.md

 ## Related articles

-If you need to add or rename the sprints your team uses, you must first [add or rename them at the project level](../../organizations/settings/set-iteration-paths-sprints.md) and then [select them for your team](../../organizations/settings/set-team-defaults.md).
+If you need to add or rename the sprints your team uses, see [Define iteration paths (aka sprints) and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md).